Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 This example demonstrates authenticating the `SecretClient` from the [@azure/keyvault-secrets][secrets_client_library] client library using the `DefaultAzureCredential`, deployed to an Azure resource with a user-assigned managed identity configured.

-For more information about configuring a user-assigned managed identity for an Azure resource, please refer to [What are managed identities for Azure resources][azure_managed_identities].
+For more information about configuring a user-assigned managed identity for an Azure resource, refer to [What are managed identities for Azure resources][azure_managed_identities].

 ```ts
 /**